GeorgesAlkhouri/tales-of-a/README.md

 # Discord RPG Bot

 This Discord bot provides a simple tile-based RPG game that can be played within a Discord server.
-Players can move their hero on a 10x10 grid, exploring different terrains and managing their health and energy.
+Players can move their hero on a 10x10 grid, exploring different terrains and managing their health, energy and inventory.

 ## Prerequisites